cmspam/incus-docker/README.md

 I find it easiest to move the binary to /usr/local/bin so that I can just run "incus admin init" or whatever else.

+If you configure it to be manageable from the network, we can access the web UI, at https://{YOUR IP}:8443

 Although I have tested only on x86-64 as of yet, I believe it should work also with aarch64, though maybe not with vm support.
+I have tested btrfs support successfully, but have not implemented zfs support.
+A small modification of the dockerfile should allow it though.